AdaCore/gnatstudio/docs/users_guide/main_window.rst

-  One of the wizards, :guilabel:`Project Tree`, tries to import a set of sources and object files and attempt to create one or more project files so that building your application through these project files puts the objects in the same directory they're currently in.
-If you haven't compiled your application when launching this wizard, GPS creates a single project file that puts all object files in the same directory.
+  One of the wizards, :guilabel:`Project Tree`, tries to import a set of sources and object files and attempt to create one or more project files so that building your application through these project files puts the objects in the same directory they are currently in.
+If you have not compiled your application when launching this wizard, GPS creates a single project file that puts all object files in the same directory.
   This is the prefered method when importing sources with duplicate file